MN312001/Integrity-Fix/README.md

 - This version only supports Zygisk (Magisk 20.4+ and newer).

-- This version only supports Zygisk-Next (APatch + Kernal SU).
+- This version only supports Zygisk-Next (APatch + Kernal SU + Kernal Next).

 - Communication